Hugh Lowery

 Hugh Lowery (July 19, 1892 - September 5, 1972) was an American football player.
 He played at the tackle position for the 1920 Detroit Heralds during the first regular season of the National Football League (NFL), then known as the American Professional Football Association (APFA).
 He was also a member of the football, basketball, baseball and track and field teams at Franklin College.

-Early years
+Early life

 Lowery was born in 1892 in Cutler, Indiana.
 He had a twin sister Ruie Lowery.
 In 1900, Lowery was living with his mother, Irene Lowery, grandmother, Rebecca Jervis, and three siblings in Democrat Township, Carroll County, Indiana.
 By 1910, Lowery was 17 and working as a farm laborer in Democrat Township.
 His mother was no longer part of the household, which was headed by his grandmother, Rebecca Jervis.

 Lowery played basketball at Cutler High School and led that team to the county championship in two consecutive years.